SemanticSoftwareLab/Supplements-LDK2017/README.md

 on Semantic Computing (IEEE ICSC 2017)](http://icsc.eecs.uci.edu/2017/).

 ## Knowledge Base
+The provided knowledge base contains all the extracted entities from our dataset of 90 PeerJ Computer Science articles.
+The semantic triples are expressed using the Resource Description Framework (RDF) syntax.

+Additionally, the knowledge base contains two exemplary user profiles:
+* A *Researcher* profile that represents the user profile of a computer science professor, populated from the recent publications of the paper's second author.
+* A *Leaner* profile that represents the user profile of a computer science PhD student, populated from the recent publications of the paper's first author.

 ### Publishing the knowledge base through Fuseki
 The knowledge base can be published with [Apache Jena Fuseki](https://jena.apache.org/documentation/serving_data/) that can servce RDF data over HTTP.